 Address: Petřínské sady 633, 118 00 Praha 1-Malá Strana, Czechia

-Inspired by the structural magnificence of the Eiffel Tower, members of the Czech Tourist Club created their own version of the iron lattice tower in Prague in 1891 – the Petrin Tower.
+Inspired by the Eiffel Tower’s structural magnificence, Czech Tourist Club members created the Petrin Tower’s version of the iron lattice tower in Prague in 1891.

 Located at such an impressive height, this steel monument offers the best view of the Golden City, including Prague Castle, the Charles Bridge, the Vltava River, and Snezka – the Czech Republic’s highest peak (1,603 meters above sea level).

 Petrin Hill’s summit is a peaceful place to relax throughout the year, especially if you want to avoid the city’s crowds.
 After a visit to the summit, you can stop by the Nebozizek Restaurant on the side of Petrin Hill for delicious traditional Czech and international fare.

-Families traveling with young children can also stop by the well-equipped playground at the hill’s base right by the funicular terminal.
+Families traveling with young children can also stop by the well-equipped playground at the hill’s base by the funicular terminal.

 See Related: Best Travel Safes